 Have a look at an example toolkit: www.greenimpact.org.uk/example, username: firstname.lastname@example.org, password: example

-Contact Zanda Pipira on firstname.lastname@example.org if you would like to gain work experience and be involved with this exciting programme.
+Contact Zanda Pipira on email@example.com if you would like to gain work experience and be involved with this exciting programme.
 For more information on the Green Impact programme, please see below, or follow this link: http://greenimpact.nus.org.uk/.
-The closing date for this application is Friday, 18th October.
+Please note the applications for this position is currently closed.

 - Approximately 1 hour a week equivalent until May but there is flexibility.